NTUCSIECouncil/FreshmanICPC2024/O/statement/description.md

 6. Code Generation – Translates the optimized intermediate representation into machine-specific instructions.
 7. Linking and Loading – Integrates different modules and libraries to create a final executable program.

 In this problem, we want to implement a important feature of code generation, Register Allocation.
 After the compiler transformed human-readable code into intermediate code that is easy for machines to read, we need to allocate registers for each variables.

-Note that the intermediate code is usually in the form of Three-Address-Code which is different from what we are dealing with in this problem.
+Registers are a fundemental part of the CPU.
+Every variable can be stored in many possible parts in the computer.
+However, registers offer quick access time compared to storing the data in the memory since it is directly within the CPU.
+Therefore, allocating enough registers to prevent loading the variables into memory is also a quintessential part of the compiler's job.

 In the language that we are implementing a compiler on, there is only one type of expression in the form of `a = func(...)`.
 After the execution, the return value of `func` will be stored into `a`.
 We have no method to obtain the inner implementation of `func`.
-We only know that the function is always safe and always returns a value that can be saved by `a`.
+We only know that the function is always safe and returns a value that can be saved by `a`.

 A notable characteristic of `func` is that it is not deterministic i.e. it will not necessarily return the same value even when the same parameter is passed.
 For example:
 ```